ryasmi/rulr/src/constrainedStrings/iso8601Duration/readme.md

 [Back to root readme.md](../../../readme.md)

-This function can be used to check the type of the input is a valid ISO 8601 Duration as shown in the example below.
+This function uses `rulr.isISO8601Duration` to check the input is a valid ISO 8601 Duration as shown in the example below.
 It should only throw `rulr.InvalidISO8601DurationError`.

 ```ts
 import * as rulr from 'rulr'